What Is Holistic Nutrition?

 There are now a handful of organizations that offer certification for holistic nutrition professionals, including:

-- The National Association of Nutrition Professionals (NANP), a professional business league dedicated to furthering the cause, education, and standards of the holistic nutrition profession.
+- National Association of Nutrition Professionals (NANP): A professional business league dedicated to furthering the cause, education, and standards of the holistic nutrition profession.

-- The American Association of Drugless Practitioners, an organization working to promote traditional and nontraditional therapies.
+- American Association of Drugless Practitioners: An organization working to promote traditional and nontraditional therapies.

-- The Institute for Integrative Nutrition, an online holistic health training school for aspiring health coaches.
+- Institute for Integrative Nutrition: An online holistic health training school for aspiring health coaches.

-- The Nutritional Therapy Association, an organization dedicated to providing education to the holistic health community.
+- Nutritional Therapy Association: An organization dedicated to providing education to the holistic health community.

 How Long Does It Take to Become a Holistic Nutritionist?

-The timing varies widely from person to person.
-Many holistic nutritionists start out as licensed nutritionists or registered dietitians — which typically requires about four years of postsecondary education.
+The timing varies from person to person.
+Many holistic nutritionists start out as licensed nutritionists or registered dietitians, which typically requires about four years of college education and two years of graduate study.

 Others may invest more time into certification or coaching programs, which often require a certain number of practice hours along with coursework.
 The NANP board certification exam, for example, requires students to have 500 contact hours in the field.